Maria Robles came to Trevecca with a dream, but at Trevecca she discovered her calling.

 When Trevecca junior Noah Starr sits down to write a song, he finds himself turning again and again to the human experience.

 For Dr. Randy Carden, Trevecca professor of psychology, Christian higher education isn’t just a job.
 It’s a calling.

-Rain is headed our way, and Trevecca Nazarene University has made the decision to initiate the Inclement Weather Plan for tomorrow’s Commencement Convocation.
+Rain is headed our way, and Trevecca Nazarene University has made the decision to initiate the Inclement Weather Plan for Saturday’s Commencement Convocation.
 We’re sure you have plenty of questions, so here are a few answers.

 National College Decision Day (May 1) will be here before you know it, and you’re still trying to make your college decision.
 Instead of worrying and agonizing over the decision, consider these questions.